steve1281/simple_gradle/README.md

 steve@minty:~/projects/simple_gradle$
 ```

-Project has a build script, scripts have tasks.
+* Project has a build script, scripts have tasks.

-Run a task : ./gradlew <task name>
+* Run a task : ./gradlew <task name>

-PLUGIN - applied to add tasks
+* We use plugins in the build script to add tasks

-## groovy
+### About groovy

 runs on JVM